ArduPilot/pymavlink/README.md

   - This feature _updates_ the default definitions.
 You can use it to change the name-to-number mapping for a mode, but you completely can't remove an existing mapping.

 # Test suite
-Pymavlink implements a number of tests and some CI (Continus Integration) rules to ensure the codebase remains usable and stable over contributions.
+Pymavlink implements a number of tests and some CI (Continuous Integration) rules to ensure the codebase remains usable and stable over contributions.
 As for July 2022, we start using pre-commit (https://pre-commit.com) as a central tools for developpement and CI tests.

 ## Test suite tools installation